-A job description summarizes the responsibilities and qualifications for an open position.
-If you want to attract qualified candidates to your job, you need to create a compelling job description.
+If you want to attract qualified candidates to your job, you need to create a compelling job description that summarizes the responsibilities and qualifications for an open position.

 With over 250 million jobs available on sites like Indeed, a great job description can help your job stand out.
 The goal is to provide enough information that keeps candidates interested in your business, while remaining concise and easy to understand.
 An effective job description will help candidates determine if they are qualified for the role.

-Open with a strong summary about the position.
-This section should define the role you’re looking to hire and what expectations you have for the job.
+- Summary.
+Open with a strong summary about the position that defines the role you’re hiring for and what expectations you have for the job.

+- Responsibilities.
 Outline the core duties of the role.
-Make sure this list is detailed but concise, and communicate how the tasks are unique to your business.
+Make sure this list is detailed but concise, highlighting the day-to-day activities of the position, and communicate how the tasks will impact your business and customers.

 Outdoor lifestyle brand Snow Peak takes this one step further.
 It includes a section in its Retail Associate job ad that communicates the exact soft skills needed for the role under its “This Position Might Be Right If You” section.

 Snow Peak also adds “Must Have”and “Nice to Have” lists to help candidates decide if they are qualified for the role.
 For example, the brand prefers employees with experience using Shopify, working in outdoor and retail industry, and understanding Japanese language and culture.

 Try a free 3-day trial of Shopify POS to manage staff roles and permissions for your growing team!

 At this point, you’re set on hiring an employee.
 That’s great news!
 The next step is finding good candidates to fill the position.
 Here are five places where you can find the best talent for your role: